yorkshire-pudding/paragraph_type_clone/README.md

 - [Paragraphs](https://github.com/backdrop-contrib/paragraphs)

-While not required, this module supports the Field Group module and will copy all field groups to the new content type.
+While not required, this module supports:
+- the Field Group module and will copy all field groups to the new paragraph type.
+- the Paragraphs Type Permissions submodule (of Paragraphs) and will copy all permissions to the new paragraph type.

 ## Installation
 - Install this module using the [official Backdrop CMS instructions](https://backdropcms.org/guide/modules).